 - Transparency: Clear documentation of methods ensures authenticity.

-- Quality Assurance: Prevents discrepancies between expected and delivered parts.
+- Quality Assurance: Prevents discrepancies between expected and delivered parts via material test reports 8.

-- Contractual Clarity: Reduces ambiguity in commitments and obligations.
+- Contractual Clarity: Reduces ambiguity in procurement contracts 9 and obligations.

 Contractual transparency